NewDivide41194/route-api/readme.md

 ## How to test the software

-In .env file, change NODE_ENV to [test] and update database information with local.
-Using [jest] JavaScript testing framework for the process.
+In .env file, change NODE_ENV to "test" and update database information with local.
+Using "jest" JavaScript testing framework for the process.

 ```bash
 npm run db:reset